Yashica TLR

 The Challenge

-Except for non-controversial dates, background information about the Company and general matters, I have tried not to rely on third party sources or existing narrative on websites.
-My main sources for details about cameras have been user manuals, ads, brochures, catalogues and observing cameras offered at on-line auctions (currently, there are over 1,700 cameras in my database with photos of many more).
-Plus I have a few representative examples starting with a very beat up, but dear to me, Pigeonflex.
+Except for non-controversial dates, background information about the Company and general matters, I have tried not to rely on third party sources or existing narrative on websites, at least without testing it in some way.
+My main sources for details about cameras have been user manuals, ads, brochures, catalogues and observing cameras displayed on the internet and offered at on-line auctions (currently, there are over 5,500 cameras in my TLR databases with serial numbers and trim details listed and with photos of many more examples).
+For the Yashicaflexes and earlier models, I have come to rely heavily on Japanese brochures and websites.
+Plus I have a few representative examples starting with the Pigeonflex and other early models.

 Other Resources - Manuals & User Guides

-I have focused on camera models and development history rather than corporate history or camera operation which is all basically similar and is well documented in user manuals.
-PDFs are available for download with donation from OrphanCameras.com, and I can be contacted by email for the Yashica LM with reset button and Yashica Mat-LM manuals.
-On the 66 Models page are links to PDFs of the historically interesting early Yashicaflex A, Yashicaflex AS, combined Yashicaflex A & C and Yashica Auto user manuals in addition to the Yashica Flex S features sheet.
+I have focused on camera models and their development rather than camera operation which is all basically similar and is well documented in user manuals.
+PDFs of manuals for many models are available for download with donation from OrphanCameras.com.
+On the 66 Models and Ownership pages of this site are links to PDFs of the historically interesting, but hard to find, early Yashicaflex S, Yashicaflex A, Yashicaflex AS, combined Yashicaflex A & C and Yashica Auto user manuals plus selected other models, some of which are subtly different to OrphanCameras.com versions.
 A general resource, the first edition of the Focal Press Yashica Twin Lens Reflex Guide by W.D.
-Emanuel is available for viewing or download from 3106.photography but ignore the model development history.
+Emanuel is available for download from 3106.photography but please ignore the model development history completely - the Yashica D and 635 did not develop from the Yashica A. That will be explained elsewhere.

 About Me

 I can be contacted by email at paulsokk@live.com.au and am happy to discuss things Yashica or debate any of my conclusions - if there is better information, I will readily accede.
 Any contributions used, e.g. ideas, words or images, will be acknowledged.
-I am also on the lookout for manuals, brochures, ads, books etc that refer to the Pigeonflex to Yashicaflex period or accessories generally.
+I am also on the lookout for manuals, brochures, ads, books etc that refer to the Pigeonflex to Yashicaflex period or accessories generally and also to The Mystery Models.
 These could be either original, paper copies or electronic copies.

 Some correspondents have asked me “how much is my camera worth?”
 This is one area where I have very little expertise.
-I am not a collector as such and am not familiar with sales on specialised auction sites nor do I subscribe to auction result bulletins or other market intelligence reports.
+I am not a collector as such and am not familiar with sales on specialised auction sites.
 Most of my research is web based and any views I have about value, and please note that most of the time I am not thinking about value unless buying something for myself, are derived from on-line auctions.
 My principal response is to refer correspondents to the completed listings history of such auction sites.
 And remember, a camera, or any item, is only worth what someone will pay for it at the time that it is offered for sale.
 McKeown says something similar but with a bit more authority.
 If you have an interesting camera and are happy to share serial numbers and perhaps a photo, I will be pleased to try to help but I can tell you now that there will be no magic number at the end.
 Also, before you contact me, please read the guide that I have prepared, “Valuation & Selling”, on the Ownership page.

 Contributors and Other Acknowledgements